gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 - personal coding sessions
 - exploratory research
 - occasional heavy interactive use where API token accounting would otherwise sting
+- situations where you want predictable monthly spend more than clean backend integration

 ##### When the API clearly wins